 In addition to devotions and Bible memory, students have regular Bible classes each week.
 Grades K-3 receive Bible instruction from their classroom teacher.
-They also have a weekly Bible class which emphasizes the stories of the Bible.
-Grades 4-6 have Bible classes which are based upon the Bible Guide workbooks published by C.S.I.; grades 7-8 have Bible classes which are based upon The Ministry of Christ by Francis Breisch.
+K-4 also have a weekly Bible class which emphasizes the stories of the Bible.
+Grades 5-6 have Bible classes which are based upon material from Veritas Press; grades 7-8 have Bible classes which are based upon The Ministry of Christ by Francis Breisch.
 The high school Bible classes are based on a four-year survey of scripture, devoting one year to the Old Testament, one year to the gospels, one year to Acts and the early epistles, and one year to the later epistles and the book of Revelation.